 - Stop taking Vitamin E, Ginkgo, Garlic, Ginseng, Glucosamine, Fish Oil, and St. Johns Wort.
 These products will thin the blood and make it more difficult to control bleeding.

 - DO NOT STOP TAKING COUMADIN OR PLAVIX.

 - Please inform us if you have Mitral Valve Prolapse, heart valve replacements, prosthetic joints, joint replacement surgery, a pacemaker, a defibrillator, or if you are a diabetic.
 If you have any of these conditions, we can take extra precautions to keep you as safe as possible during, and after, the surgery.

-- Purchase an ointment (Vaseline, AquaPhor Healing Ointment, or Polysporin) prior to your surgery date so that you have it at home for use after your surgery.
+- Purchase an Vaseline prior to your surgery date so that you have it at home for use after your surgery.
 Sometimes we do need you to use a Vaseline after your surgery and so it is nice to have on hand.

 - Enjoy a normal meal and drink a normal amount of water at the normal times on the day of surgery.
 We would rather have you fed and satisfied than hungry and miserable.